Topps: Purchase of Merlin

 Topps has a European division, which is based in Milton Keynes, UK.
 From this office products are launched across Europe, including Spain, France, Germany, Norway, and Italy.
 This division also co-ordinates products launches across the many other international markets including the Far East, Australia, and South Africa.

-In 1994 Merlin acquired the Premier League license allowing the company to exclusively publish the only official Premier League sticker and album collection in the UK.
+In 1994 Merlin Publishing acquired the Premier League license allowing the company to exclusively publish the only official Premier League sticker and album collection in the UK.
 The initial success of the Premier League stickers and album collection was so great that it took even Merlin by surprise, with reprint after reprint being produced.

-In 1995, the Topps Company Inc. completed its takeover of Merlin Publishing.
-Merlin's official company name changed to Topps Europe Limited, but its products still carried the Merlin brand until 2008 as it was easily recognized by consumers.
+In 1995, Topps completed its takeover of Merlin Publishing.
+Merlin's official company name changed to Topps Europe Ltd., but its products still carried the Merlin brand until 2008 as it was easily recognized by consumers.

-Topps Europe Limited continues to produce a wide and varied range of sports and entertainment collectibles across Europe.
+Topps Europe Ltd. continues to produce a wide and varied range of sports and entertainment collectibles across Europe.
 Its range of products now includes stickers, albums, cards and binders, magazines, stationery, and temporary tattoos.

 Topps Europe Ltd. products

-Topps Europe Ltd. has continued to launch hugely successful products across Europe.
-Some of the most successful licenses have included WWE, Pokémon, Doctor Who, High School Musical and SpongeBob.
+Topps Europe Ltd. has continued to launch products across Europe.
+Some of the most prominent licenses have included WWE, Pokémon, Doctor Who, High School Musical and SpongeBob SquarePants.

-Topps Merlin branded Premier League sticker albums have been popular since their launch in 1994, and in 2007 Topps acquired the Premier League rights for trading cards.
-Previously, the trading card rights were held by Magic Box International who produced the Shoot Out cards from the 2003/04 to 2006/07 seasons.
+Topps' Merlin-branded Premier League sticker albums have been popular since their launch in 1994, and in 2007 they acquired the Premier League rights for trading cards.
+Previously, the trading card rights were held by Magic Box International who produced the Shoot Out cards from the 2003–2004 season to the 2006–2007 season.
 Match Attax, the official Premier League trading card game, was the biggest selling boys’ collectible in the UK three years running.
 Being sold across the globe in a number of countries, the collection also holds the title of the biggest selling sports collectible in the world.
 It is estimated that around 1.5 million children collect it in the UK alone.

-Following on from the acquisition of Premier League trading cards rights, in the spring of 2008 Topps acquired the exclusive rights to the DFL Deutsche Fussball Liga GmbH for trading cards and stickers until the Bundesliga Season 2010/11.
+Following on from the acquisition of Premier League trading cards rights, in the spring of 2008 Topps acquired the exclusive rights to the DFL (Deutsche Fussball Liga) GmbH for trading cards and stickers until the Bundesliga Season of 2010–2011.
 Bundesliga Match Attax was launched in January 2009 and is now available in over 40,000 stockists.
-The collection is the first of its kind in Germany and has become one of the biggest selling collections in the country.
-Now they sell a lot more of football cards.
+The collection was the first of its kind in Germany and became one of the biggest-selling collections in the entire country.
+Currently, a lot more football cards are sold.

-As of February 2016 Topps Match Attax dominated the secondary UK card trading market occupying two out of the top three spots on the stickerpoints.com 'most popular soccer collection' list.
+As of February 2016 Topps Match Attax dominated the secondary UK trading card trading market, occupying two out of the top three spots on the stickerpoints.com "Most Popular Soccer Collection" list.

-In January 2023, Topps released both physical and digital trading cards for their latest partner the 24 Hours of Le Mans Motorsport event.
-The release is set for February 2023 and will feature art work from original race posters from 1923 to current day.
+In January 2023, Topps released both physical and digital trading cards for their latest partner, the 24 Hours of Le Mans motorsport event.
+The release is set for February 2023 and will feature art work from original race posters from 1923 to the present day.